legendary-code/hexe/README.md

 ## Getting Started

 ### Prerequisites
-This library was written with Go 1.22.3 and uses some of its experimental libraries.
-You will need a compatible version of Go.
+This library was written with heavy use of generics and some experimental go modules.
+Your project will require at least Go 1.22.3 installed.

 ### Installation
 The library can be installed the usual way with go modules: